19.30: Launch

+A sister late-night bulletin on TVP Info, 22.30, was launched on 2 March 2026.

 Reception

 The first edition was watched by over 4 million viewers, with the average viewing figure across the first six editions reaching 2.74 million.
 In an internal letter to TVP employees, the broadcaster's new CEO Tomasz Sygut claimed to have heard that the program was "fair but a bit boring", which he said was a "desirable" opinion since public television news programs were not meant to be a place for "fireworks, cheap emotional games [...] persecution, lies, and manipulation."

 On 19 February 2024, the Demagog factchecking website published a report in which it compared 19.30 's January editions with those of TVN's Fakty and Polsat's Wydarzenia and concluded that 19.30 was biased towards the October 15 Coalition government.